 Now there is a UCI subsystem, you can use UCI command line to change it or just edit the file itself.

-It is possible to set / on other devices, but the process is a bit more involved, see HOWTO extroot for details.
+It is possible to set on other devices, but the process is a bit more involved, see Extroot configuration for details.

-Also see this guide: OpenWrt techref for technical details of the mounting process and scripts involved.
+Also see Mounting Block Devices for technical details of the mounting process and scripts involved.

 The configuration file consists of a global section defining defaults, mount sections defining file systems to be mounted and swap sections defining partitions to be activated.
 Whenever you change your fstab configuration, run this command to mount everything in the new way: